licensezero/licensezero-private-license/terms.md

 # Guarantee

-The _Developer_ guarantees that they either own or have the rights to license copyrights in the _Licensed Contributions_.
+The _Developer_ guarantees that they either own or have the rights to license copyrights in the _Licensed Contributions_, and are aware that legal rules and agreements can make others the owners of copyrights in their work.

 # Disclaimer